 The Baltimore Banner thanks its sponsors.
 Become one.

-Christine Bervid, its communications coordinator, said that “the whole city was built up around us,” which blocked the ability to expand.
+Christine Bervid, its communications coordinator, said “the whole city was built up around us,” which blocked the ability to expand.
 Woods would meet with members of the parish community to figure out their needs, she said.

 John Rosso of Rosso Commercial Real Estate Services, which helped sell the space, said, “It’s an extremely rare property to be available for sale, especially along a main artery like Bestgate Road.”